UplandsDynamic/simple-photo-management/README.md

 - ~~Remove tags from the used-tag list if no longer used for any images~~ [Complete]
 - ~~Add ability to delete tags after search (currently limited to replace with an alternative tag)~~ [Complete]

-## Support

-- Paid support services (including installation, configuration and development of bespoke features) are available.
-Please email productions@aninstance.com with "Simple Photo Management Support" in the subject field.

 ## Authors

-- Dan Bright (Aninstance Consultancy), productions@aninstance.com
+- Dan Bright (Aninstance Technological Consultancy), productions@aninstance.com